civilwargeeky/CEA_Wrap/README.md

 For example if you had "data = problem.run_cea()", and wanted pressure, you could do either data.p or data["p"]

-In addition, all product dictionaries are also "Output"s so to get H2O composition, you could use data.prod_c.H2O or data["prod_c"]["H2O"] or data["prod_c"].H2O, etc.
+In addition, all product dictionaries are also "Output" objects so to get H2O composition, you could use data.prod_c.H2O or data["prod_c"]["H2O"] or data["prod_c"].H2O, etc.

 ### Detonation:
 * prod_c - dictionary of chamber products, in mole or mass fractions (as specified in problem)